 What are the symptoms of liver failure?

-• bleeding due to poor blood clotting
+- Bleeding due to poor blood clotting

-• eventually lethargy, confusion and even coma
+- Eventually, lethargy, confusion, and even coma

 How are decisions made about donor livers?

-Patients are evaluated by their transplant center, and depending on how sick they are and the probability of their disease being successfully treated with transplantation, they are matched by UNOS to donor organs as they become available.
-Patients are treated equally, regardless of ethnicity, gender or economic status.
-In the case of living donation, a healthy adult who wants to donate will undergo testing to determine if they are a suitable candidate.
+Patients are evaluated by their transplant center, and depending on how sick they are and the probability of their disease being successfully treated with transplantation, UNOS matches them to donor organs as they become available.
+Patients are treated equally, regardless of ethnicity, gender, or economic status.
+In the case of living donation, a healthy adult who wants to donate undergoes testing to determine if they are a suitable candidate.

-How is a liver transplant performed and what are the short term risks?
+How is a liver transplant performed, and what are the short-term risks?

-The healthy liver is placed in the child’s abdomen, and the surgeon reconnects all of the blood vessels and bile ducts.
-The child is then given medications to prevent the rejection of the new liver.
+The healthy liver is placed in the child’s abdomen, and the surgeon reconnects all of the blood vessels and bile ducts to allow the new liver to work properly.
+The child is then given medications to prevent rejection of the newly transplanted liver.
 In uncomplicated cases, the child may be in intensive care for 2–3 days and in the hospital for 7–14 days.